EXPLAINER: Why Poland declared state of emergency at border

 While the new border barriers have stemmed crossings, one group of migrants has been stuck in a no-man’s land between armed Belarusian and Polish forces, sleeping in tents for more than three weeks.

-Because they are cut off, reporters are not able to approach and question them directly, and information provided by the government and nongovernmental organizations has been difficult to verify.
+Reporters are not able to approach and question them directly, and information provided by the government and nongovernmental organizations has been difficult to verify.

 Poland’s border guards on Thursday said there are about 24-30 people there and that Belarusian guards regularly bring them warm meals, drinks, firewood, cigarettes and sweets.

-The U.N. refugee agency said the group is made up of 32 men, women and children from Afghanistan.
-The UNHCR said in an email to The Associated Press on Thursday that it sent a team, along with the Belarusian Red Cross, to deliver food packages, water, warm blankets and other humanitarian aid on Wednesday, its second visit in one week.
+The U.N. refugee agency said there are 32 men, women and children from Afghanistan there.
+The UNHCR said in an email to The Associated Press on Thursday that it sent a team, along with the Belarusian Red Cross, to deliver food, water, blankets and other aid on Wednesday, its second visit in one week.

 INTERNAL DISSENT